lrjoshi/webpage/content/post/second-post.md

 fc_SE
 ```

 You can see how many features were counted on the basis of information you provided in SAF table.
+You will see all the sequences that we extracted from the Senecavirus A genome have been been counted while there will not be any counts for Zika virus sequences.

 Hope this will help you to understand how Rsubread package works.
-I had to struggle to create SAF file, but I got help from Biostar.
+If you have any confusion about using Rsubread package, they have very good documentation on Bioconductor.